-Table 7: SEARCHGW Message
+Table 7: SEARCHGW packet

-The SEARCHGW message is broadcasted by a client when it searches for a GW.
+The SEARCHGW packet is broadcasted by a client when it searches for a GW.
 The broadcast radius of the SEARCHGW is limited and depends on the density of the clients deployment, e.g. only 1-hop broadcast in case of a very dense network in which every MQTT-SN client is reachable from each other within 1-hop transmission.
-The format of a SEARCHGW message is illustrated in Table 7:
+The format of a SEARCHGW packet is illustrated in Table 7:

-Length and MsgType: see Section 5.2.

-Radius: the broadcast radius of this message.
+Length & Packet Type

+The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
+Please refer to figure 3.1.2 for a detailed description.

+Radius

-The broadcast radius is also indicated to the underlying network layer when MQTT-SN gives this message for transmission.
+The broadcast radius is also indicated to the underlying network layer when MQTT-SN gives this packet for transmission.

 GWINFO